 The same flow-limiting cartridges used in our HVAC valves can be used in a lead-free valve housing to control the flow in domestic hot water systems.
 The burden of balancing is shifted from the contractor to the valve itself as it maintains flow, regardless of pressure changes, through the life of the valve.
 For years Griswold Controls representatives have been selling automatic flow limiting valves in high rise buildings like hotels, condos, and dormitories.
 Recently a building manager was interviewed about the impact in their system of removing Griswold Controls automatic flow limiting cartridges for cleaning and they said they had complaints about inadequate hot water from the day the parts were removed for cleaning.
 Once they were replaced the complaints stopped.
 So adding automatic valves can guarantee the hot water is distributed to each unit and remains balanced regardless of pressure changes in the system.
 Typical domestic hot water recirc systems use flow limiting valves set at 0.55 GPM since .55 GPM is adequate for a faucet or shower but the flow can be different for larger zones.
 And since the valve is pre-set for the flow no human balancing is required.
 This is less flow than is typically specified for a manual system since they have to pump more flow to make sure that there is enough hot water at every location when the system is unbalanced due to pressure changes.
 Designing for less flow means smaller pumps that save on initial installation costs.

-Because the laws have changed over the years we offer the certified lead-free K Valve for these domestic water applications to meet the government’s requirements.
-We also offer the lead-free QuickDisc for manual balance applications and lead-free Unimizer for actuated valve applications like hot water heaters.
+Because the laws have changed over the years we offer the certified lead-free K Valve and Pure Flow+ for these domestic water applications to meet the government’s requirements.
+We also offer the lead-free Unimizer and Streamline for actuated valve applications like hot water heaters.

 All our lead-free valves are certified to NSF 61G standards.